1950 FIFA World Cup: Qualification

-Having secured a host nation, FIFA would dedicate some time to persuading countries to send their national teams to compete.
+Having secured a host nation, FIFA dedicated some time to persuading countries to send their national teams to compete.

 Italy was of particular interest as the long-standing defending champions, having won the two previous tournaments in 1934 and 1938; however, Italy's national team was weakened severely as most of its starting line-up perished in the Superga air disaster one year before the start of the tournament.
 The Italians were eventually persuaded to attend, and travelled by boat rather than by plane.

 Brazil (the host country) and Italy (the defending champion) qualified automatically, leaving 14 places remaining.
 Of these, seven were allocated to Europe, six to the Americas, and one to Asia.

 Former Axis powers

 Both Germany (still occupied and partitioned) and Japan (still occupied) were unable to participate.
 The Japan Football Association (suspended for failure to pay dues in 1945) and the German Football Association (disbanded in 1945 and reorganised in January 1950) were not readmitted to FIFA until September 1950, while the Deutscher Fußball-Verband der DDR in East Germany was not admitted to FIFA until 1952.
 The French-occupied Saarland had been accepted by FIFA two weeks before the World Cup.
-This is the most recent World Cup finals not to feature Germany.

 United Kingdom nations

-The "Home" nations were invited to take part, having rejoined FIFA four years earlier, after 17 years of self-imposed exile.
+The Home Nations were invited to take part, having rejoined FIFA four years earlier, after 17 years of self-imposed exile.
 It was decided to use the 1949–50 British Home Championship as a qualifying group, with the top two teams qualifying.
 England finished first and Scotland second.

+Scotland had qualified for the tournament as runners-up, but the Scottish Football Association declined the place because it had not finished as British Home Championship winners.

 Teams refusing to participate

 A number of teams refused to participate in the qualifying tournament, including most nations behind the Iron Curtain, such as the Soviet Union, 1934 finalists Czechoslovakia, and 1938 finalists Hungary.
-Ultimately, Yugoslavia was the only Eastern European nation to take part in the tournament.
+Ultimately, Yugoslavia, which had distanced itself from the Soviet Union in 1948, was the only Eastern European nation to take part in the tournament.